raupadhyaya04/ECU33143/README.md

 To reproduce results:
 1. Obtain a [FRED API key](https://fred.stlouisfed.org/docs/api/api_key.html).
 2. Run the data collection scripts to generate `.csv` datasets locally.

+---

+## 🚫 Data Policy
+Data files (`.csv`) are **excluded from version control** for reproducibility, data size, and ethical redistribution reasons.
+All data can be re-created by running the scripts provided.

+---